Activities and Games

 Many of Harry Potter's "magical" elements are becoming real-world possibilities, thanks to new technology.
 Watch these YouTube videos to learn more!

-pecentral.org Forget the books' complicated rules-we like this site's simplified version the best.
+- Forget the books' complicated rules — we like PECentral's simplified version the best.
 All you need are balls of various sizes, hula hoops, and a big, empty space for kids to run around.

-collegequidditch.com The official site of the Intercollegiate Quidditch Association (yes, there is such a thing!).
+- Visit the official site of the International Quidditch Association (yes, there is such a thing!).
 Watch videos and follow the annual World Cup action.

-surfnetkids.com/games/broom Sticks If you don't have time for a real-life game of quidditch, you can play an online version here.
+- If you don't have time for a real-life game of Quidditch, you can play the online Harry Potter Quidditch Game.

 For many kids, the Harry Potter series represents the longest books they've ever read.
 Here are five ways to keep track of that singular achievement.

 With a Paper Chain: Kids can add a new loop for every 10 pages (or 100).
 Invite them to write a new vocabulary word from the current book on every piece of the chain.